 Is moisture under cabinets always caused by plumbing leaks?

-While plumbing leaks are a common cause, moisture under cabinets may also result from appliance failures, condensation buildup, or environmental humidity conditions.
+While plumbing leaks are a common cause, moisture under cabinets may also result from appliance leaks, water migration beneath flooring, repeated spills, or humidity that slows drying after water exposure.

 Similar Posts